JaroslavKotrba/Materska-Gramotnost/README.md

 ## 💾 Database

 The application supports:
-- PostgreSQL for production (via JawsDB on Heroku)
+- MySql for production (via JawsDB on Heroku)
 - SQLite for local development
 - Automatic schema creation
 - Interaction logging and analytics